FightingFalcon/Sarla-Math/README.md

 There are two ways to install and run the game:

-* Direct Download:
-  * Download the project repository.
-  * Open the project in Unity as is.

 * Unity Package Import:
   * Download the Unity package.
   * Import the package into your Unity project.